REDI4001 – Religion, Migration and Citizenship

 The course will present important topics connected to migration and religion.
 Both content-related and methodological issues will be addressed.
 The focus will be on contested issues like the host/guest binary, the victim/agent binary and discussions of citizenship.
 There will be a focus on bottom up research approaches, both in the term paper and in the more epistemological approach.

 Specific aspects of diversity, gender and intersectionality relate to the migration topic.
 These will be presented and discussed related to specific cases.

-- Ability to see and interpret how migration also formats religion
+• the ability to see and interpret how migration also formats religion

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.